 Sally credits her 20 year mind-body practice and her Bachelors of Science Degree in Health Science with an emphasis in Community Health Education, for helping to keep well informed of the impact of the COVID-19 Pandemic in our city, state and worldwide.
-She is grateful to her practice for keeping her flexibly strong enough to analyze, recognize, decide and adaptively act to hoist and transform her members and her business above the frays of the virus, all while trusting in her instincts and intuition and with the fierce protection of the health and safety of her family of compassionate yoga warriors to help them continue their practice of mind body wellness and connection to and growth of self and community in a time most desperately needed, as a mother would protect all her babies.
+She is grateful to her practice for keeping her flexibly strong enough to analyze, recognize, decide and adaptively act to hoist and transform her members and her business above the frays of the virus.
+All while trusting in her instincts and intuition and with the fierce protection of the health and safety of her family of compassionate yoga warriors, as a mother would protect all her babies, Sally's mission was to help the community continue their practice of mind body wellness and connection to and growth of self and community in a time most desperately needed.

 Ensuring the Health, Longevity and Safety of our Members...
 It’s part of our Mission Statement

 Four days before the Govenor's stay at home order and in a matter of hours after her last “in person” practice, she had her virtual platform set up and operational with the help of her amazing husband.
 Working into the wee hours she re-wrote her website to help her students be aware of, understand, navigate and access the new way of continued practice, she sent an email blast to her community yogis to inform them that "Trinity Yoga & Fitness wouldn’t miss a beat or a breath” and the morning’s practice and all other practices would now be held virtually.